Madison in the Sixties – December 10 1967

 It’s not quite two months since the campus riot between police and protesters over recruiting by the Dow chemical company, and the cops worry what might happen; they ask Adamany to open the club, so people can focus on music, rather than grief and anger.
 Adamany gets a Milwaukee R&B band, Lee Brown and the Cheaters, and lets the crowd in for free.

-Before leaving his home in Macon, Georgia on the short tour, Redding had completed the vocal on a softer, contemplative song, written on a houseboat in Sausalito, shortly after Monterey.
-Stax Records vice president Al Bell worries about its marketability, but Otis trusts his own artistic instinct: “This is my first million seller, right here,” he says on December 6.
+While Otis was in the Bay area for Monterey, he stayed on a houseboat in Sausalito, and started a song about watching the ships come and go.
+He brought it back to Memphis, where guitarist and producer Steve Cropper finished the lyrics.
+It’s a softer, contemplative song, and.
+Stax Records vice president Al Bell worries about its marketability, but Otis trusts his own artistic instinct: “This is my first million seller, right here,” he says as he finishes recording the vocal on December 7.

-Otis underestimated.
+Otis underestimated its potential.
 Released January 8, 1968, (Sittin’ On) The Dock of the Bay tops both the R&B and pop charts, wins two Grammy Awards, and sells about four million copies.

 Grim Reaper musicians Nielsen and Peterson later form the band Cheap Trick, which is inducted into the Rock and Roll Hall of Fame in 2016 – 27 years after Otis.

 And that’s this week’s Madison in the Sixties.
-For your award-winning, vaccine-taking, , mask-wearing, anniversary commemorating, listener-supported WORT news team, I’m Stu Levitan.
+For your award-winning, soul music-loving listener supported WORT news team, I’m Stu Levitan.